Léo Júnior

 Leovegildo Lins da Gama Júnior (born 29 June 1954), also known as Léo Júnior or simply Júnior, is a Brazilian football pundit and retired footballer who played as a left back or midfielder.

-He was nicknamed "capacete" ("helmet", in Portuguese) because of his afro hairstyle.
+He was nicknamed "Capacete" ("helmet", in Portuguese) because of his afro hairstyle.

 He was named by Pelé as one of the top 125 greatest living footballers in March 2004.
 Junior now works as a television pundit for Rede Globo.

 Club career

 Léo Júnior played for Flamengo during the 1970s, 1980s and early 1990s, winning four Brazilian Championships (1980, 1982, 1983, 1992), the 1981 Copa Libertadores and 1981 Intercontinental Cup.
 With 857 matches, he is the player with most appearances for Flamengo.

 On 12 June 1984 he was bought by Torino, for a fee of two million dollars.
 Léo Júnior asked and obtained a guarantee to play as a midfielder rather than a full-back, because he considered the former role less stressful, so to extend the life of his career.
 Although he was now thirty years old, after some initial difficulties, he succeeded in integrating in the formation coached by Luigi Radice, becoming the leader of the midfield.
-During his first year in Italy was the victim of two incidents of racism: in Milan he was repeatedly insulted and spat upon as he left the stadium with his mother and father and in Turin, on the occasion of the derby, Juventus fans exhibited offensive banners on the colour of his skin.
+During his first year in Italy he was the victim of two incidents of racism: in Milan he was repeatedly insulted and spat upon as he left the stadium with his mother and father and in Turin, on the occasion of the derby, Juventus fans exhibited offensive banners on the colour of his skin.
 The Torino supporters responded promptly with another banner: "Better negro than a Juventus fan".
 At the end of the season, finished second behind Verona, he was awarded Serie A's player of the year.

 During his time with "Toro" he was also given the affectionate nickname of "papà Júnior", due to his elder appearance.
 He remained in Turin until 1987, when he had a fallout with the manager Radice.
 The coach believed the performance of the Brazilian lower than that of the first season, while Léo Júnior was particularly annoyed for being substituted during a UEFA Cup tie against HNK Hajduk Split, which culminated with the elimination of the team.

 He also played for Italian club Pescara between 1987 and 1989.

+In early June 1991 he returned to Torino for a short spell on loan from Flamengo to bolster their team while participating in the Mitropa Cup.
+With Júnior in fine form, Torino won the tournament.